snooppr/snoop/README.en.md

 <summary> 🟤 Self-build software from source</summary>

 **Native Installation**
- • Note: don't do this if you want to install snoop on android/termux *(see dedicated section below for that).*
++ Note: don't do this if you want to install snoop on android/termux *(installation is different, see dedicated section below for that).*
- • Note: the required version of Python 3.7+
++ Note: the required version of Python 3.7+

 ```
 # Clone the repository